Answer Engine Optimization, Explained in 5 Minutes

 3. Google Business Profile completeness.
 Every service listed individually, weekly photo uploads, 5-10 Q&A pairs you’ve written and answered yourself, every available attribute filled in.

 4. Review coaching.
-Train your client-facing team to ask for reviews in a way that elicits specific service names and outcomes — “Dr. Khan handled my daughter’s first cleaning” beats “great experience” by a wide margin in AI training data.
+Train your client-facing team to ask for reviews that mention specific service names and outcomes.
+“Dr. Khan handled my daughter’s first cleaning” beats “great experience” by a wide margin in AI training data.

 5. Third-party content.
 Answers on Reddit, Quora, and the niche forums and city subreddits where AI pulls local recommendations.
-AI weights independent third-party content more heavily than your own marketing.
+AI weighs independent third-party content more heavily than your own marketing.

 6. Earned media.
 Mentions in Canadian industry publications and local news.
 Even a single feature in a city-specific publication can shift how AI describes you across multiple platforms.

 7. Wikidata entity.
-A claimed Wikidata entry tying your business to its category, location, and key attributes.
+A claimed Wikidata entry connecting your business to its category, location, and main attributes.
 One of the highest-leverage steps; almost no independent practice in Canada has done it.

 What AEO is not

 It’s not paid placement.
 There is no “AI ad” you can buy in 2026.
-The recommendations are organic, and the work is genuine — clean infrastructure, real content, real reviews, real authority signals.
+Recommendations are organic.
+The work is real: clean infrastructure, genuine content, real reviews, real authority signals.

 It’s not magic.
-There’s no trick or hack.
-The brands AI consistently recommends are the ones with the cleanest foundational data and the deepest off-site footprint.
+No trick, no hack.
+The brands AI consistently recommends have clean foundational data and a deep off-site footprint.
 The work is unglamorous and it compounds.

 It’s not “stuff your homepage with keywords for AI.”
-That doesn’t work, and it actively harms your reputation when AI assistants identify keyword-stuffed content.
-AI looks for natural, useful, structured content — much closer to how a human reader would judge quality.
+That backfires.
+AI systems flag keyword-stuffed content and it hurts your reputation.
+AI looks for natural, useful, structured content, closer to how a human reader judges quality.

 When to start

-The honest answer is yesterday — but the next-best answer is the next 30 days.
-AEO compounds on a slow curve.
+The honest answer is yesterday.
+The next-best answer is the next 30 days.
+AEO builds on a slow curve.
 A month of work today compounds for a year.
-A month of waiting today is a month your competitors are pulling further ahead in the AI layer of your local market.
+A month of waiting is a month your competitors pull further ahead in the AI layer of your local market.

 Is your brand visible to AI?